 December 2017- Saint Ronan’s School gets a clean bill of health in its Regulatory Compliance Inspection.

-The school underwent a full Regulatory Compliance Inspection (RCI) in December 2017 with three inspectors on site for two days.
+The school underwent a full Regulatory Compliance Inspection (RCI) in December 2017, with three inspectors on site for two days.
 The inspection found that all eight standards (covering c 400 checking points!) of the RCI were ‘met’ .
-Schools either meet or don’t meet and there is no qualitative judgment.
+Schools either meet or don’t meet these standards and there is no qualitative judgment.

 About the Independent Schools Inspectorate